 A paper has been published in ACM's Special Interest Group on Computer Science Education (SIGCSE)'s newsletter, inroads.
 The paper can be found in ACM's Digital Library, or you can read my submitted copy.

-I also wrote summaries of the course with survey results on my blog:
+Related blog posts, including summaries of the course with survey results: